Pnwcomputers/JWrapper-ScreenConnect-RAT-Remediation-Toolkit/README.md

 This specific attack chain is frequently utilized by Initial Access Brokers (IABs) and has been heavily associated with the precursors to **Medusa Ransomware** deployments.

 ## 🛡️ Indicators of Compromise (IOCs)
-* [Indicators.md](./indicators.md) is a community-driven repository of known Indicators of Compromise (IOCs) associated with the dual-channel JWrapper/SimpleHelp and weaponized ScreenConnect intrusion chain, frequently utilized by Initial Access Brokers (IABs) linked to Medusa Ransomware.
+* [Indicators.md](./indicators.md): This is a community-driven repository of known Indicators of Compromise (IOCs) associated with the dual-channel JWrapper/SimpleHelp and weaponized ScreenConnect intrusion chain, frequently utilized by Initial Access Brokers (IABs) linked to Medusa Ransomware.
+This information is actual data on the files, folders, registry entries, etc found when responding to, or cleaning up an affected network and/or system(s) in the field.

 ## 🚨 Threat Profile & Attack Chain
 This tool specifically targets an infection chain that utilizes legitimate, abused software to bypass traditional antivirus (AV) and Endpoint Detection and Response (EDR) solutions.